-Class of 2020
+Class of 2020-2021

-Carolyn Campbell is Chief Operating Officer, Member of the Executive Committee and a Co-Founding Partner of Emerging Capital Partners (ECP), a $3.2B private equity firm investing in high-growth and emerging market companies in the ICT, infrastructure/logistics, energy, consumer and financial services sectors.
-With over thirty years of experience in wealth and investment management and executive leadership, Carolyn co-founded and grew ECP from $407M to over $3.2B in AUM, making more than 60 investments in 49 countries totaling over $1.5B and 45 exits totaling $1.4B.
-Carolyn is a member of her firm’s 3-person Executive Committee, responsible for overseeing the firm’s strategic direction, and in that capacity Carolyn manages a 31-person staff.
-Carolyn serves on the investment and valuation committees and chairs her firm’s fund advisory committee, overseeing fund strategy and performance.
-Having played key roles at the board and management levels of portfolio companies, Carolyn has considerable expertise in high-growth and restructuring situations with focus on financial oversight and ESG.
+Carolyn Campbell is a leader in private equity with international board and operating experience of nearly thirty years.
+She serves as Chief Operating Officer, Member of the Executive Committee, and Co-Founder of Emerging Capital Partners (ECP), a $3.2B private equity firm investing in high-growth and emerging market companies in the energy, technology, infrastructure/logistics, consumer, and financial services sectors.
+Under her leadership, ECP grew from $407M to over $3.2B, making more than 65 investments in 45 countries totaling over $1.5B and 45 exits totaling $1.4B.
+As COO, Carolyn oversees the firm’s strategic direction and manages the 31-person staff.
+She serves on the investment and valuation committees, oversees fund strategy and performance, and chairs the firm’s fund advisory committee.
+Having played key roles at the board and management levels of portfolio companies, Carolyn has considerable expertise in high-growth and restructuring situations with a focus on financial oversight and ESG.

 Carolyn has extensive board experience.
 Carolyn serves on multiple private company boards, including Eranove S.A., a French power and water utility with over $500M in revenues and operations in West Africa, where she served on the compensation committee through to filing for dual listing on Euronext and BRVM exchanges; Wananchi Group Holdings in East Africa, a multi-country fiber optic cable and satellite company with over $100M in revenues; and ArtCaffe Group, a fast-casual dining chain operating five dining concepts with over $25M in revenues.